-Latest Adoption Capability Assessment: Description Related to hazard Location of Capability Level of Effective Respons- Changes Since Last Haz Mit Future Improvement or Version Date Administrati ve and Technical mitigation planning and coordination Entire Town or Selected Areas -ness isinty Plan (2015) s to Capability Police Explorer Post provides training.
+Latest Capability Description Location of Level of Respons- Changes Since Future Adoption or Version Date Assessment: Administrati ve and Technical Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective -ness ibility Last Haz Mit Plan (2015) Improvement s to Capability Police Explorer Post provides training.
 Purpose is for young adults to provide support in times of need to PD: Parking and traffic control, public relations and notification, organizing food, and general support during disasters.
-Members would never be assigned to anything dangerous.
-Currently only 2 Explorer Post members. such as Fire and Rescue.
+Members would never be assigned to anything dangerous. such as Fire and Rescue.
 2020 SD Standard Operating Procedure: Run, Hide & Fight Adopted a Lockdown SOP and post posters describing actions Deering Central, Middle School & High School High (Unteste d in Deering) School District Conduct annual drills at the three schools, and teachers are trained.
-(Alternative School may not be included) collectively with Fire and Police Depts on warm and hot zones and Deering T ECHNICAL S KILLS, TRAINING, AND DRILLS 1 I I -: - I - · · · · L 2020 FD IED Training Fire Dept personnel received training from HSEM/Fire Academy on IED awareness.
+(Alternative School may not be included) collectively with Fire and Police Depts on warm and hot zones and Deering T ECHNICAL S KILLS, TRAINING, AND DRILLS 2020 FD IED Training Fire Dept personnel received training from HSEM/Fire Academy on IED awareness.
 Members are not a technical team but awareness is an important skill for FD.
-Entire Town e Fire Dept Trained on IED awareness.
+Entire Town Moderat e Fire Dept Trained on IED awareness.
 Ensure a greater working knowledge of evolving primary and secondary IED threats are maintained within FD personnel.
 2020 HO Capital Area Public Health Network Training Point of Dispensing (POD) for Deering is at the Weare Middle School for distribution of vaccines or pharmaceuticals for communicable disease, human, biological problems, exposure to chemicals, etc. Entire Town High Health Officer Participated in health officer COVID-19 online training.
 Made recommendati ons related to interrupting transmission of Invite other Depts to participate in trainings.